Hephaestus-Arm/HephaestusArm2/assembly.md

 # 4 Attaching Servo Horns

 You should have 3 splined horns and 3 idler horns in your kit, if you don't contact an LA.
-Use only the splined horns for assembely the idle horns are not needed.
+Use only the splined horns for assembly, the idle horns are not needed.

 **add pic for difference between spline and idle horn**